 But how independent are those experts?

-The website hews to carefully crafted talking points that tell a positive story about GMOs while downplaying or ignoring the health and environmental risks – for example, when asked if GMOs are increasing pesticides, the site offers a convoluted no, despite peer-reviewed data showing that, yes, in fact, they are. (“Roundup Ready” GMO crops have driven up the use of glyphosate – which was just listed by the World Health Organization as a probable human carcinogen – by hundreds of millions of pounds.)
+The website hews to carefully crafted talking points that tell a positive story about GMOs while downplaying or ignoring the health and environmental risks.
+For example, when asked if GMOs are driving up the use of pesticides, the site offers a convoluted no, despite peer-reviewed data showing that, yes, in fact, they are.

-Questions about safety are answered with unsupported statements such as “every leading health organization in the world stands behind the safety of GMOs.”
-But we found no mention of the peer-reviewed statement signed by 300 scientists, physicians and academics who say there is “No Scientific Consensus on GMO Safety.”
-Questions about the statement have gone unanswered.
+Questions about safety are answered with false statements such as “every leading health organization in the world stands behind the safety of GMOs.”
+We found no mention of the statement signed by 300 scientists, physicians and academics who say there is “no scientific consensus on GMO safety,” and we received no answers to questions we posted about the statement.

-2) As further evidence the site is a spin vehicle, GMO Answers was recognized for excellence in public relations.
-In 2014, GMO Answers was shortlisted for a prestigious CLIO advertising award for “Public Relations: Crisis Management & Issue Management.”
+2) As further evidence the site is a spin vehicle: In 2014, GMO Answers was shortlisted for a CLIO advertising award in the category of “Public Relations: Crisis Management & Issue Management.”

 3) And the PR firm that created GMO Answers boasted about its influence on journalists.
 In a video posted to the CLIO website, Ketchum bragged that GMO Answers “nearly doubled positive media coverage of GMOs.”
 The video was removed after U.S. Right to Know called attention to it, but we saved it here.